BlueRoyy/TermsOfUse/index.md

 Third-party links

-We do not include or offer third-party products or services on our website.
+We do not include or offer third-party products or services in our chatbot.

-Google

-Google's advertising requirements can be summed up by Google's Advertising Principles.
-They are put in place to provide a positive experience for users. https://support.google.com/adwordspolicy/answer/1316548?hl=en

-We have not enabled Google AdSense in our app but we may do so in the future.

 California Online Privacy Protection Act

 CalOPPA is the first state law in the nation to require commercial websites and online services to post a privacy policy.
 The law's reach stretches well beyond California to require any person or company in the United States (and conceivably the world) that operates websites collecting Personally Identifiable Information from California consumers to post a conspicuous privacy policy on its website stating exactly the information being collected and those individuals or companies with whom it is being shared. - See more at: http://consumercal.org/california-online-privacy-protection-act-caloppa/#sthash.0FdRbT51.dpuf

 According to CalOPPA, we agree to the following:
-Users can use our app anonymously.
-Once this privacy policy is created, we will add a link to it on our home page or as a minimum, on the first significant page after entering our website.
+Once this privacy policy is created, we will add a link to it on our home page (www.electoral.gov.bb) or as a minimum, on the first significant page after entering our website.
 Our Privacy Policy link includes the word 'Privacy' and can easily be found on the page specified above.

 You will be notified of any Privacy Policy changes:
       • On our Privacy Policy Page

-Does our app allow third-party behavioral tracking?
+Does our chatbot allow third-party behavioral tracking?
 It's also important to note that we do not allow third-party behavioral tracking

 COPPA (Children Online Privacy Protection Act)